JoDeleon95/FractApp/README.md

 - Improve User Experience
 - Have a fully functioning application

-### Links to the most recent wireframes and up-to-date user stories for your project.
+### Links to the most recent wireframes and up-to-date ERD for your project.

 [WireFrame](WireFrame.png)

 [ERD](TheRealERD.pdf)

 ## Documentation and DDL